Why choose Blockfoil?

-- High levels of quality and service to the ISO 9001 quality standards
+- High levels of quality and service – to ISO 9001 quality standards

 - We hold ISO 14001 environmental accreditation

 - No job is too large or too small

-- Over 50 million sheets are foiled per year
+- Over 50 million sheets foiled every year

 - In-house die making to shorten job time from receipt of artwork to press

 - In-house machine servicing and maintenance to cut press downtime

 The History of Blockfoil

 The offices in Manchester and Nottingham both expand their sites to cope with increased volumes of work.